About the Centre for Postcolonial Studies

 Primary page content

-The Centre seeks to provide a forum for those engaged in pushing postcolonialism into new domains to meet, discuss, and to explore and disseminate new ideas, through seminars, colloquia, film screenings, public events and academic conferences.
-Three of the co-editors of the leading international journal in the field, Postcolonial Studies are the directors of the Centre.
+The Centre seeks to provide a forum for those engaged in pushing postcolonialism into new domains to meet, discuss, and to explore and disseminate ideas, through seminars, colloquia, film screenings, public events, academic conferences and publications.

 To know more about our activities, visit POCO Centre's blog, follow us on Twitter or like us on Facebook.
 Our email: postcolonial (@gold.ac.uk).